lanl-aea/waves/docs/computational_practices_version_control.rst

 the original data records from experimental observations.
 Laboratory notebooks with bound pages and recorded in ink also provide legal protections against fraud and to establish intellectual property (IP) precedence.

-While there are software available that provide electronic laboratory notebooks, for computational practice version control software provides a similar record of who, what, when, how, and why.
+While there are software available that provide electronic laboratory notebooks, version control software provides a similar record of who, what, when, how, and why.
 Additionally, version control software provides the usual benefits of version control such as the ability to uniquely reproduce the state of previous work and the ability to manage and resolve content conflicts from contributors working in parallel.

 Version control software is also referred to as revision control, source control, or source code management.
 There have been a variety of popular version control software dating back to the early 1970s.
 Today, there are many version control